danielharrell/open-eyes-lect-2017-18/Open.md

 open present?
 I call it first, because it can sound other-worldly, and contrary to common sense, even though I take it to be a speculation of philosophy on behalf of common sense.
-It can be difficult, in particular, to believe that the mind is nothing before it thinks, and thus has nothing to do with the body, or so Aristotle seems to infer.
+But it can be difficult, in particular, to believe that the mind is nothing before it thinks, and has nothing, then, to do with the body, or so Aristotle seems to infer.
+So I want to give a second answer to the question, that matches the first in form, but pays more attention to the body, yet at the same time revisits an earlier
-So I want to give a second answer to the question, that matches the first in form, but pays more attention to the body, yet at the same time revisits the suggestion that the presence of openness is not a matter of its possibility.
+suggestion: that the presence of openness is *not* a matter of its possibility.

 In this second answer, then, being open is again present as absent.
-But now let us assume that the mind is something before it thinks, and let us call this something "the body", to put it broadly.
+But now let us assume that the mind is something, not nothing, before it thinks; and let us call this something "the body", to put it broadly.
 And the body, thus understood, somehow makes thinking possible.
 Now suppose that I am once again having a thought about my lecture, and that my body makes my thought possible.
 Still, it is my